 Since stories morally influence society, Christians need to develop a biblical view of art, ethics, and truth in relation to literature.
-The literary studies student learns to evaluate the philosophical and cultural contexts of literary pieces before synthesizing that knowledge into meaningful discourse.
+The literary studies student learns to evaluate the philosophical and cultural contexts of literary pieces before applying that knowledge to meaningful discourse.
 This development of research skills, literary knowledge, and critical-thinking abilities prepares students for a variety of professions.